What are School Governors?

 Our Federation’s current Governors and Associate Members:

 Eric Hemming is a Foundation Governor and Chair of Governors.
 He has been involved with corporate governance in public and private healthcare organisations as an executive and non-executive director since the early 1980s.
 After he retired to IOW he became a school governor in primary academies, including as Chair of Governors in Shanklin.
 He brings business and organisational management skills, including coaching and mentoring senior managers.
 He is Chair of Governors at Wootton Community Primary School and a founding member of the board of Ed-WISE IOW, the Island’s charitable community benefit society dedicated to enhancing the education and life chances of IOW children and young people.

-Maria Herbert is Head of School at Arreton and an Associate Member.
+Maria Herbert is Headteacher at Arreton and an Associate Member.
 She is invited to attend and contribute to all governing body and committee meetings.
 Maria entered the teaching profession in 1986.
 She has taught in a variety of school across the island and joined Arreton 15 years ago.
 During this time Maria has taken on increasing amounts of responsibility including SENCO and became Head of School in September 2017.
 Maria is committed to the school and works tirelessly to ensure all of the children and their families feel valued, supported and are able to reach their full potential.
 Maria firmly believes in providing children with as many experiences as possible so allowing all to shine and achieve.
 Maria is very proud to work at Arreton and be part of the continuing journey.